saeugetier/saeugetier.github.io/_posts/2023-10-16-TeardownInexpensiveChildrenCamera.md

 The camera's menu allows setting image resolutions up to 40MP.
 At this setting, images are stored at 4032x2880 pixels, around 12MP.
 However, given the image quality, it's more likely that a sensor similar to the OV7690 is used, with images being software-upscaled.
 However the live preview shows better flicker reduction and white balance.
 As visible below the captures have different image characteristics.
 The AX3295B is listed to be compatible with an OV9732 which interface seems to similar to the OV7690.
 One interesting experiment for future will be to interchance the camera sensors of all hardware variants.

 When connected to a PC, this variant functions as a mass storage device and webcam, with the webcam's maximum resolution at 640x480 pixels, indicating a likely VGA sensor.
+I found no key combination for entering a bootloader mode which would allow to flash different firmware.

-Both main hardware variants have very similar firmware interfaces, using the same UI images.
+Both main hardware variants have very similar user interfaces implemented in firmware, using the same UI images.
 However, the button layout differs in the SC6531F variant.
 The firmware version suggests that newer hardware revisions might use the Spreadtrum chip, and perhaps future updates will fix video recording issues.

 Under good lighting, the camera can capture clear images with low resolution.
 Indoors, however, the images are quite noisy.
 These cameras are indeed inexpensive toys, suitable for teaching children basic camera handling, hopefully leading them to handle more advanced cameras responsibly in the future.